jugeeya/UltimateTrainingModpack/README.md

                           └── libtraining_modpack.nro
 ```

+## Button Configuration

+To remap the buttons used for different actions in the modpack such as opening the menu, please open and edit the file `sd:/ultimate/TrainingModpack/training_modpack.toml`.

 ## Beta Installation

 To install a beta version of the modpack, follow the same procedure using the [latest beta release](https://github.com/jugeeya/UltimateTrainingModpack/tree/beta) on Github.
 Beta releases may have additional features and bugfixes, but are subject to change.